-Nate Wood is a supervisory research geographer with the USGS Western Geographic Science Center and is co-located at the USGS Oregon Water Science Center in Portland, Oregon.
+Nathan Wood is a supervisory research geographer with the USGS Western Geographic Science Center.

-He has conducted research and written extensively on community vulnerability to natural hazards, such as tsunami threats in Washington, Oregon, California, Hawaii, Alaska, and American Samoa; volcanic hazards in Washington and California; and coastal hazards in California, Florida and the Pacific Northwest.
-He is currently working on a multi-hazard risk assessment for the U.S. Department of the Interior Office of Emergency Management.
+He supervises the WGSC Hazard Vulnerability Team that specializes in societal-vulnerability science, geospatial modeling, and web mapping applications.
+He has conducted research and written extensively on community vulnerability to natural hazards, such as asset exposure, demographic sensitivity, and pedestrian evacuation modeling.
+He has done work related to tsunami threats in Washington, Oregon, California, Hawaii, Alaska, American Samoa, and Guam; volcanic hazards in Washington and California; and coastal hazards in California, the Pacific Northwest, and the U.S. Eastern Seaboard.
+He also works with natural scientists to model and create national-scale hazard maps, including landslide, sinkhole, and Valley Fever susceptibility.
+He is a co-leader of a project characterizing multi-hazard risk for the U.S. Department of the Interior.
+He is a USGS representative for the Coordinating Committee of the U.S. National Tsunami Hazard Mitigation Program.

 Science and Products